alabou/NMOS-MatroxOnly/NMOS With OAuth2.0.md

 #### Validation

 An NMOS Node MUST require TLS v1.2 or v1.3 when serving HTTP requests.
 An NMOS Node MUST only accept Access Tokens from the `Authorization` HTTP header of a request.
+An NMOS Node MUST validate the cryptographic signature of the Access Token.

 ReadOnly access to a Node's API MUST be blocked if one of the following claims reject Read access.
 ReadWrite access to a Node's API MUST be blocked if one of the following claims reject Read or Write access.

 By default the `aud` claim MUST NOT allow access to the current API if it is not ["\*"] and no entry contains a DNS name that includes, possibly as a sub-string, the [BCP-002-02][] `Instance Identifier` of the NMOS Node.
 There MAY be additional characters before and after the `Instance Identifier` in the DNS name.
 Authorizations SHOULD be delivered to OAuth2.0 Clients for specific NMOS Nodes based on their serial number, as defined in the [BCP-002-02][] `Instance Identifier`.
 The DNS name of the `aud` clause matching the `Instance Identifier` of the Node MUST additionally be either the `CN` name or one of the alternates `DNS` names of the TLS server certificate associated with the NMOS endpoint.

 Alternatively, if configured by an administrator to operate in an environment where OAuth2.0 Authorizations are not delivered based on a serial number, the `aud` claim MUST NOT allow access to the current API if it is not ["\*"] and no entry corresponds to the `CN` name or one of the alternates `DNS` names of the TLS server certificate associated with the NMOS endpoint.
 The `aud` entries may contain wild-card characters in order to target a subset of devices on a network.
 Such wild-carding of domain names is documented in [RFC-4592][].
 For example, `*.example.com` MUST match `subdomain.example.com` but not `example.com` or `other.example.com`.
 Implementations MUST support RFC 4592 DNS wildcard matching when evaluating audience entries.
+If the `aud` claim is an empty array, access MUST be denied.

 The ordering of the `aud` array is significant only for the purpose of interpreting the private `x-nmos-*` claims that reference `aud` entries by index (see `read` and `write` processing below).
 For generic audience validation, the `aud` claim is processed as usual, with no specific ordering requirement.